 (http://www.nytimes.com/2009/09/08/opinion/08iht-edcoleman.html) International Herald Tribune and The Scotsman.

-My work has been published in Britain’s top-selling magazine, Private Eye.
+I have had articles published in the UK magazine Best of British.
+My work has also been published in Britain’s top-selling magazine, Private Eye.

-I have written several articles for the in-flight magazine Serendib.
+I have written several articles for the Sri Lankan Airlines in-flight magazine Serendib.

 I have acted as consultant/editor for four Colombo NGOs and a Kandy animal welfare group.

 Examples of my work can also be seen at https://pcolman.wordpress.com/

 I have a degree in American Studies from Manchester University.

 My working career in the UK included a stint working for Sir Arthur Armitage at the Social Security Advisory Committee; Management Consultancy in the NHS; ministerial advisor on child protection.

 I also blog about our life in Sri Lanka and Ireland here: https://staionarytraveller.wordpress.com/